 However, among the stories of those who placed orders for the cars, not all the endings were happy.
 Tennis star Andre Agassi insisted on purchasing one of the early W8 models in 1991.
 It was sold to him under the condition that he keep it stored until the company could make it emissions legal.

 Agassi agreed to these terms but, "he couldn't resist and drove the dickens out of it," remembers former company director Barry Rosengrant.
 After only 10 days (and the car damaged from overheating), Agassi demanded that Wiegert take the car back and return his $400,000.
 For fear of bad publicity, Wiegert reluctantly obliged.

 Automobile dealer Warren Person put a deposit down on the 10th Vector W8.
 When speculative values of the Vector began to rise above his agreed price, the car "was sold to the highest bidder," according to Person.

 Wiegert, describing him as "a great guy" agreed with this assessment and said that Person should have received the car, but his salesmen told him to sell the car for a larger profit.

 The 1992 New York Auto Show was the occasion for the introduction of the next Vector.
 The Avtech WX-3 was claimed to be powered by engines up to 1000 bhp.
 The price was announced to be $765,000.
 (Wiegert later claimed a $200,000 normally-aspirated model powered by a 300-horse engine based on the Chevrolet Corvette LT1 V-8 was to have followed.)

-Go on to the next page to learn more about Gerald Wiegert and the Vector.
+Go on to the next page to learn about the Avtech WX-3.